CPD and the project manager

 Anyone who is an individual member, or a Chartered Project Professional is required to complete 35 hours of CPD in a 12-month period starting from the date they begin.
 This is an annual cycle, so it is important to keep a track of everything and also ensure that you include all activities that are ongoing, unfinished or even planned for the future in your CPD activity tracker.

 CPD isn’t undertaken by those individuals who are on some form of long-term leave, such as parental leave or sick leave.
-However, if they choose to keep up with this for their own reasons, then it is fine.
+However, if they choose to keep up in activities for professional development with this for their own reasons, then it is fine.
 This is particularly important in those cases where someone is hoping to return to the workplace at a later date.
 Staying up to date with the latest industry news will help when it comes to going back.

 Who benefits from CPD?